 Communications with you.
 You agree that Turo may contact you by electronic means (e.g., electronic mail; notifications via Turo messaging; app notification) in lieu of any requirement for mailed notices.
 To contact you more efficiently, you agree that we may at times also contact you using autodialed or prerecorded message calls or text messages at your phone number(s).
 We may place such calls or texts primarily to confirm your signup, provide notices regarding your Turo Account or Turo Account activity, investigate or prevent fraud, collect a debt owed to us, or communicate urgent messages.
 We may share your phone number(s) with service providers with whom we contract to assist us in pursuing these interests.
 We will not share your phone number(s) with third parties for their own purposes without your consent.
 Standard telephone minute and text and data charges may apply.
 Where Turo is required to obtain your consent for such communications, you may choose to revoke your consent.

-You authorize Turo and its service providers, without further notice or warning and in our discretion, to monitor or record telephone conversations or web chat interactions you have, or anyone acting on your behalf has with Turo or its agents for quality control and training purposes.
-You acknowledge and understand that your communications with Turo may be overheard, monitored, or recorded without further notice or warning.
+You authorize Turo and our service providers, without further notice, to monitor or record telephone conversations or web chat interactions you have, or anyone acting on your behalf has, with Turo or its agents for quality control, training, or other purposes.
+You understand and agree that your communications with Turo may be overheard, monitored, or recorded.
 If you do not wish to have your call recorded, please contact us instead in writing through help.turo.com.
 If you do not wish to have your chat activity recorded or monitored, please do not use the chat function on the Services.